Papa Arko

-Ernest Papa Arko is a Ghanaian former footballer.
-He played as a forward and won many caps with Asante Kotoko and the Ghana national football team.
+Ernest Papa Arko (died 26 November 2023) was a Ghanaian footballer.
+He played as a forward for Asante Kotoko and the Ghana national team.

 Education

-He was a student of the Konongo Odumase Senior High School where he was the captain of the football team.
+Arko attended the Konongo Odumase Senior High School where he was the captain of the football team.

 Club football

-Arko played for Asante Kotoko in the late 1970s and early 1980s.
-He was the captain of the team in 1980 at a time they were thought to be the most talented.
+Arko played for Asante Kotoko in the late 1970s and early 1980s, and was the captain of the team.
 They went on to be finalists in the 1982 African Cup of Champions Clubs competition where they lost to Al Ahly SC of Egypt.
 He continued to lead the team in 1983, the year they last won the 1983 CAF Champions League.
 He is often listed among the club legends.

 International career

-Arko played in the 1980 African Cup of Nations where Ghana failed to defend its title.
+Arko played in the 1980 African Cup of Nations where the Ghana national team failed to defend its title.
 He was also in the team that played in the 1984 African Nations Cup tournament.

+Death

+Arko died on 26 November 2023.